mixj93/react-gin-starter/README.md

 # React Gin Starter

-Web starter kit using: React, less, parcel at frontend and golang, gin at backend.
+Web starter kit using: React at frontend and golang, gin at backend.

 ## Development